zakodium-oss/react-plot-docs/docs/200_axes/100_axis.md

 import AxisTicksSecondary from './axis/AxisTicksSecondary.demo.tsx' import AxisTicksLabel from './axis/AxisTicksLabel.demo.tsx'

-Axis is a component that allow you to add different personalised axes in your Plot
+Axis is a component that allows you to add different personalised axes in your Plot

 <AxisDemo/>